 - 10.37 The western part of the site contains land that falls within higher risk flood areas on the Environment Agency's Flood Risk Map.
 The south west corner of the site is at the highest risk of flooding (Flood Zone 3) and there is an area of land surrounding this that is at a lower risk of flooding (Flood Zone 2).
-The remainder of the site is in Flood Zone 1. - 10.38 The applicant has amended the scheme to remove a dwelling that fell entirely within Flood Zone 3 and so there is no residential development within the part of the site that is at the highest risk of flooding. - 10.39 Plot 1 and most of plot 2 fall within Flood Zone 2.
-A small proportion of plot 3 also falls within this Flood Zone along with some of the driveways to plots 4 and 5.
-The remainder of the development (plots 5-10) is within Flood Zone 1. - 10.40 Comments have been sought from the Environment Agency on the revised site plan and further information on flood risk will be provided to Members within the written update.
-Flood risk mitigation can nevertheless be provided for by ensuring the finished floor levels are in line with the advice already given by the Environment Agency.
-In addition, the lower ground floors of the properties within Flood Zone 2 only contain non-habitable accommodation (garage, utility, WC) which provides some flood resilience.
-Further measures could be provided within the construction, such as having raised electrical sockets. - 10.41 Some re-profiling of the ground within Flood Zone 3 is proposed and advice from the Environment Agency has been sought in terms of the potential impact on flood routes.
-An update will be provided on this matter.

-- 10.42 Additional information has been provided in relation to drainage.
-It is proposed to discharge surface water to public combined sewer.
+The remainder of the site is in Flood Zone 1. - 10.38 The applicant has amended the scheme to remove development within the part of the site that is at the greatest risk of flooding. - 10.39 The Environment Agency has been consulted on the amended site layout and raises no objections to the development subject to conditions regarding finished floor levels and no ground level raising within flood zone 3.
+The Environment Agency has also recommended a condition that stipulates that no development takes place in flood zone 3. - 10.40 The Environment Agency has commented that their flood map for this area may change when it is published in spring 2020 and this may increase the extent of flood zone 3 within the site.
+This is something for the developer to be cognisant of. - 10.41 It is proposed to discharge surface water to public combined sewer.
 A connection will be made to the sewer that crosses the south-west corner of the site.
 Attenuation is to be provided within the site to restrict the rate of discharge (to 3 litres per second).
-Surface water run-off from the adoptable turning head will be directed to road gullies in River Holme View. - 10.43 Kirklees Lead Local Flood Authority has assessed the drainage proposals and consider them to be acceptable.
+Surface water run-off from the adoptable turning head will be directed to road gullies in River Holme View. - 10.42 Kirklees Lead Local Flood Authority has assessed the drainage proposals and consider them to be acceptable.
 A condition relating to detailed drainage design is recommended.
-It has been indicated that the new drainage infrastructure will be in private ownership and arrangements for the future maintenance and management of the system are to be secured under a s106 Agreement. - 10.44 Yorkshire Water have not raised any objections to the application.
+It has been indicated that the new drainage infrastructure will be in private ownership and arrangements for the future maintenance and management of the system are to be secured under a s106 Agreement. - 10.43 Yorkshire Water have not raised any objections to the application.
 They have commented that there are two public sewers crossing the site, these are in the south west corner.
 The dwellings provide acceptable stand-off distances to the sewers although the detailed soft landscaping scheme (to be required by condition) will need to take the sewers into account to ensure no trees are located over or adjacent to the sewers.